What is turning Leaf?

 Turning Leaf meets hurting people where they are – fallen through the cracks in the system – and we design help just for them.
 We surround them with a community so that we can help empower a process of change, from being hurt to not being hurt, from being hopeless to being hopeful, to being hungry, to being fed, clothed, healed and counseled.
 At Turning Leaf, we provide unconditional acceptance and empowering change.

 The participants of our programs are often deeply impacted by their circumstances which can become barriers to living safely and independently in the community.
-Trauma, homelessness, poverty, addictions, discrimination, sexual exploitation, societal stigmas, and lack of access to resources are some of the barriers our participants face every day.
+Trauma, homelessness, poverty, addictions, discrimination, sexual exploitation, and lack of access to resources are some of the barriers our participants face every day.

 Turning Leaf’s support is customized to every individual’s needs and risk level.
 We offer crisis-intervention and treatment services, Community Support, Day Program Services, Residential Support (including emergency housing, 24-hour shift-staffed homes, Cluster Housing, and Home Share), a Harm Reduction Program, Clinical Services, Indigenous Services and more.